 The idea is to use the hash value of $x$, i.e., $h(x)$, to generate key of $x$ in the hash table.
 We first initialize $L$ hash tables by constructing a meta-LSH hash function using $K$ independent hash functions for each of them.
-For details, see~\cite{andonie2lsh}.
+For details, see~\citep{andonie2lsh}.
 There are three major steps:

 {\bf Pre-processing Phase:} Given a dataset of size $n$, we first insert all the data points into the hash tables using the meta-LSH formed by concatenating $K$ independent LSH hash functions.
 We only store the index/pointer of the data point in the hash tables instead of the entire vector.
-The cost of addition is $K \times L$ hash computations followed by $L$ insertions in the buckets.
+The cost of the addition is $K \times L$ hash computations followed by $L$ insertions in the buckets.

 {\bf Query Phase:} During the query phase, we use the same meta-LSH hash to compute the hash codes for the query.
 Then we probe the corresponding bucket of each table and retrieve samples from it.
-The union of candidates from all hash tables constitute the samples for the particular query.
+The union of candidates from all hash tables constitutes the samples for the particular query.

-{\bf Update Phase:} If an existing element in the database is updated, we can delete it from the hash table and re-add it.
+{\bf Update Phase:} If an existing element in the database is updated, we can delete the existing element from the hash table and add the updated one.
 The cost is equivalent to twice the insertion cost of an element which is $2\times K \times L$.